Bluing (steel): Overview

 Various processes are used to produce the oxide coating.

 "Cold" bluing is generally a selenium dioxide-based compound that colours steel black, or more often a very dark grey.
 It is a difficult product to apply evenly, offers minimal protection and is generally best used for small fast repair jobs and touch-ups.

 The "hot" process is an alkali salt solution using potassium nitrite or sodium nitrate and sodium hydroxide, referred to as "traditional caustic black", that is typically done at an elevated temperature, 135 to 155 °C. This method was adopted by larger firearm companies for large scale, more economical bluing.
-It does provide good rust resistance, which is improved with oil.
+It provides good rust resistance, which is improved with oil.

 "Rust bluing" and "fume bluing" provide the best rust and corrosion resistance as the process continually converts any metal that is capable of rusting into magnetite (Fe_{3}O_{4}).
 Treating with an oiled coating enhances the protection offered by the bluing.
 This process is also the only process safely used to re-blue vintage shotguns.
-Many double-barreled shotguns are soft soldered (lead) or silver brazed together and many of the parts are attached by that method also.
+Many double-barreled shotguns are soft soldered (lead) or silver brazed together and many of the parts are attached by that method as well.
 The higher temperatures of the other processes as well as their caustic nature could weaken the soldered joints and make the gun hazardous to use.

 Bluing can also be done in a furnace, for example for a sword or other item traditionally made by a blacksmith or specialist such as a weapon-smith.
 Blacksmith products to this day may occasionally be found made from blued steel by traditional craftsmen in cultures and segments of society who use that technology either by necessity or choice.